Kingxukai/linux/Documentation/firmware-guide/acpi/dsd/phy.rst

 The PHYs on an MDIO bus [phy] are probed and registered using fwnode_mdiobus_register_phy().

-Later, for connecting these PHYs to their respective MACs, the PHYs registered on the MDIO bus have to be referenced.
+Later, for connecting these PHYs to their respective MACs, the woke PHYs registered on the woke MDIO bus have to be referenced.

-This document introduces two _DSD properties that are to be used for connecting PHYs on the MDIO bus [dsd-properties-rules] to the MAC layer.
+This document introduces two _DSD properties that are to be used for connecting PHYs on the woke MDIO bus [dsd-properties-rules] to the woke MAC layer.

-These properties are defined in accordance with the "Device Properties UUID For _DSD" [dsd-guide] document and the daffd814-6eba-4d8c-8a91-bc9bbf4aa301 UUID must be used in the Device Data Descriptors containing them.
+These properties are defined in accordance with the woke "Device Properties UUID For _DSD" [dsd-guide] document and the daffd814-6eba-4d8c-8a91-bc9bbf4aa301 UUID must be used in the woke Device Data Descriptors containing them.

 phy-handle